Professional Context

 💡 Expert Advice & Considerations

-Don't bother using Perplexity to generate generic patient reports, instead use it to analyze complex cases and identify potential correlations between symptoms and diagnoses that you may have otherwise missed.
+It is incredibly dangerous to trust the AI to generate generic patient reports, instead use it to analyze complex cases and identify potential correlations between symptoms and diagnoses that you may have otherwise missed.

 Advanced Prompt Library